pawn002/blog/_working_files/Quality_framework.md

 4. Revise site disclaimers if necessary and add links referencing them.
 5. Gain approvals if necessary.
     - Needed if mentioning anything from work.
+6. Create LinkedIn Announcement Post
+7. Publish Post to Blog and annouunce on LinkedIn.

 ---